 Living in solitude in the forest is very good because one feels close to the Buddha and his early disciples.
 Having had the good kamma to live in such conditions, one has to reflect wisely and strive while one is young.
 Soon one will be old and not able to practise in the same way.
 If any internal disturbances arise, don’t neglect to consult with a kalyāṇamitta.
 Sometimes things are locked up inside and it needs discussion to bring it out.

 Keep contemplating the dangers of the kāmaloka (sense realm) and kāmasukha (sensual happiness).
 Even if just the thought of a girl arises, contemplate the unattractive nature of the form you desire.
-If strong urges arise (not unusual when one is living alone trying to do bhāvanā), do caṅkamana (walking meditation) or work to put them away.
+If strong urges arise (not unusual when one is living alone trying to do bhāvanā), practise caṅkamana (walking meditation) or do some work to put them away.
 Make sure to avoid falling into a heavy offence.

 One aspect of dukkha is that one can’t expect to stay in one place forever and when one seeks a new senāsana (lodging place), one can’t expect to find a suitable place.

 In the village one should avoid non-dhamma talk, although girls can possibly be instructed in the dhamma.
 It is good to recite selections about mātugāmā (women) and asubha because then it sticks in one’s mind.
-See the asubha in the outer form: hair, skin etc. Get the asubhanimitta (sign of the unattractive) in one’s mind.
-When one is practised a little one can look at women, but if rāga (passion) arises, just do internal contemplation until asubha is developed.
+See the asubha in the outer form: hair, bodily hair, nails, teeth and skin etc. Get the asubhanimitta (sign of the unattractive) in one’s mind.
+When one has practised for a while one can look at women, but if rāga (passion) arises, just do internal contemplation until asubha is developed.
 It is difficult not to look at or speak to women, but one should try to keep all one’s attention on one’s practice.
 It is good from time to time to have periods of non-speaking.

 The body never stops giving trouble.
 Even if one sits in deep meditation for five or six hours, it seems like only a couple of minutes and then one is back to the dukkha of the body again.
 Thus, one has to continually contemplate anicca and see that no experiences can be clung to.
 Aniccasaññā is begun in a general way, i.e. seeing that one has to keep repeating the same processes of living day by day – all for what?
 Later on this contemplation will become more specialized, e.g. seeing the rise and fall of the breath.